ENROLL | THE FALCON'S NEST | HORSE CAMP | FALCON STORE

 Can my parents call me?

-We only have one phone line at camp so we reserve phone calls only for special occasions such as birthdays or emergencies.
-Campers are not permitted to call from camp.
-Due to our remote location, cell phones do not work and campers are not permitted to have them at camp.
+We only have one phone at camp, so we ask that your parents save calls for special occasions like birthdays or emergencies.
+Plus, you donโ€™t want to be pulled away from all the fun you are having with your friends to talk on the phone!
+Because we are out in the woods, cell phones donโ€™t work, and campers are not permitted to have them at Falcon.